ducklol2/quack_domains/README.md

 No client customization or DNS server needed!

 __WARNING!__ This tool is very new and untested!
-You may need to dig into Node, Avahi, Traefik, and/or Docker if something doesn't work ;)
+You may need to dig into Node, Avahi, and/or Docker if something doesn't work ;)

 ## Requirements

  - A Linux server, running:
    - Avahi
-   - Docker containers via Docker compose, with labels like the above
+   - Docker containers via Docker compose, with labels like one of those above
-     - Even if you don't use Traefik ([instructions](https://doc.traefik.io/traefik/user-guides/docker-compose/basic-example/)), this should work - you'll just need to add a label like above.
  - A client that supports mDNS, which is... virtually all of them.
 I've tested on Ubuntu, macOS, iOS, and ChromeOS.
     - Ubuntu quirk: out of the box, it ignores mDNS subdomains - `example.local` works, but `subdomain.example.local` does not. ([GitHub issue](https://github.com/ducklol2/quack_domains/issues/1))